UNFURL: 12 Weeks to Your First Full Draft

 You commit to:

-• Offering constructive feedback and community to your fellow participants
+Offering constructive feedback and encouragement to your fellow participants

 You’ll leave with